Nav-03/Pathfinding_Visualizer/README.md

-Tutorial exercise to learn dijkstra algorithm and styling with css. incomplete project.
+Exercise to learn dijkstra algorithm and styling with css. incomplete project.
 I will be adding different algorithms